AJB20/Programmeerbasis/README.md

 ![](https://github.com/arcticjelle/images/blob/main/arctic%20jelle.png)
-arcticjelleTM phpapps  is a repository for the programming assigment.
+arcticjelleTM programmeerbasis  is a repository for the programming assigment.
 to learn more about the assignment, look at requirements.md .
 All latest versions can be found in the directory.